 Some third-party vendors provide large GPX or KML files that map all of the trails and roads in a specified area.
 Typically the roads and trails are saved as tracks and/or routes and it can be difficult to view some areas due to the density of the data.
 Thus transforming the track and/or route data into a custom map source can allow the user to easily view the saved track as well as their own track.

-1. Use a GIS program like QGIS to convert the GPX, KML, or KMZ into a shapefile (.shp)
+1. Use QGIS to convert the GPX, KML, or KMZ into a shapefile (.shp)

 - Open the file with QGIS